Resources

 SDKs

-For other languages, MailBlastr exposes a clean REST API: predictable request and response shapes, mb_-prefixed API keys, the Bearer auth scheme, a consistent error envelope, and standard pagination conventions.
-So you have two good options: use the official Node SDK, or hit the JSON API directly with any HTTP client.
+Underneath them all is a clean REST API: predictable request and response shapes, mb_-prefixed API keys, the Bearer auth scheme, a consistent error envelope, and standard pagination conventions.
+So every language has two good options: install the official SDK, or hit the JSON API directly with any HTTP client.

 Official Node.js SDK